Sign In / Sign Out

 - Map and Locations

 The master's degree program fosters an expanded research perspective in music therapy, emphasizing community partnerships and program development with a concentration in the student's area of choice, drawing from a number of possible options.
-Cognate areas include counseling and counseling psychology, special education, gerontology, social work, audiology and speech-language, or other areas of choice from the many options.
-The program culminates in either a clinical project or a thesis.
+Cognate areas include counseling and counseling psychology, special education, gerontology, social work, audiology and speech-language or other areas of choice from the many options.

 Music Therapy, MM